thecodewarrior/cookiecutter-rimworld-mod-development/README.md

   - The resulting .dll is placed in "{{cookiecutter.mod_name}}/Assemblies"
 - Release mode
   - About-Release.xml is copied to "{{cookiecutter.mod_name}} - Release/About/About.xml" and does not include the "- Dev Mode" tag in its title
-  - Building utilizes scripts to create or update the Release version of the mod.
-Solely the essential files are copied into a separate Release mod folder for a storage-optimized version of the mod
+  - Building creates or updates the Release version of the mod.
+Solely the essential files are copied into a separate Release mod folder for a clean version of the mod

 ### Optional Debug Save Profile
 <Temporarily removed>